glennklockwood/myhadoop/README.md

 The examples/ directory contains torque.qsub which illustrates how this would look in practice.

-Before calling myhadoop-configure.sh, you MUST have HADOOP_HOME defined in your environment.  myhadoop-configure.sh will look in $HADOOP_HOME/conf for the configuration templates it will use for your personal Hadoop cluster.
+Before calling myhadoop-configure.sh, you MUST have HADOOP_HOME and JAVA_HOME
+defined in your environment.  myhadoop-configure.sh will look in
+$HADOOP_HOME/conf for the configuration templates it will use for your personal Hadoop cluster.

 myhadoop-cleanup.sh
 -------------------